Hernia

 2. Ultrasound Abdomen / Groin:

-Helps detect the hernia and assess its size and contents.
+Helps detect the hernias and assess their size and contents.

 3. CT Scan or MRI:

-Used for complex or recurrent hernias to identify exact location and muscle weakness.
+Used for complex or recurrent conditions to identify the exact location and muscle weakness.

 4. Endoscopy:

-For hiatal hernia to evaluate the upper digestive tract and reflux symptoms.
+For hiatal to evaluate the upper digestive tract and reflux symptoms.

 Best Treatment for Hernia

-Unfortunately, hernias cannot be cured by medicine or exercise.
+Unfortunately, cannot be cured by medicine or exercise.

 The only effective treatment is surgical repair — either by traditional (open) or modern laparoscopic (keyhole) method.